 - Discover 8 amazing photography locations in New South Wales

 From the country to the coastline, NSW has a stunning array of photography hot spots to explore.
-Here are Sydney-based Collective Ambassador Jenn Cooper's favourite spots to shoot around the state.
+Here are Sydney-based Photographer Jenn Cooper's favourite spots to shoot around the state.

 Whether you spend the day photographing the baby giraffes and elephants or take a ride on the African Safari vehicle, a day at the Zoo in Dubbo is a delight.
 We arrived at 9am and self-guided ourselves around the zoo on a fairly straightforward route, stopping for keeper talks along the way, and one unforgettable moment feeding the giraffes.